JSTOR-Labs/juncture/README.md

 ![](https://iiif.juncture-digital.org/thumbnail/wc:Mercery_Lane_Canterbury_Geograph-3228428-by-Helmut-Zozmann.jpg)

+Mercery Lane is on the north side of Canterbury High Street and is home to some of the oldest buildings in the city.
+It was once named Le Mercerie after the mercery-stalls that would provide pilgrims with memorable items from their travels.

 #### Barrett's Fire (Now and Then) {href=pages/barretts-fire-now-and-then}

 ![](https://iiif.juncture-digital.org/thumbnail/gh:kent-map/images/then-and-now/Barretts_fire_St_Peters_Street_Canterbury_1937)

+Barretts of Canterbury was a family business selling cars and bicycles in Canterbury for over a century, and in 1937 a catastrophic fire destroyed their premises on St Peter’s Street and it had to be rebuilt.

 #### Pound Lane Flood (Now and Then) {href=pages/pound-lane-flood-now-and-then}

 ![](https://iiif.juncture-digital.org/thumbnail/gh:kent-map/images/then-and-now/Pound_Lane_Flood_past)

+Rapid snow melt and the river Stour bursting its banks led to a flood in 1795 that submerged several of the ground floors of houses on Pound Lane (among other lanes) under water.

 #### The Cattle Market {href=pages/the-cattle-market}

 ![](https://iiif.juncture-digital.org/thumbnail/gh:kent-map/images/then-and-now/Cattle_Market_1905)

+The Cattle Market was built to sell stock, complete with toll boxes, and a market was held weekly on the site of an ancient city moat.
+It was moved in 1955 and the area is now a bus terminal.

 ### Map {icon=icon}